 Using GET variables is not possible if the

 uri_protocol config setting is set to QUERY_STRING.
-It can also cause unexpected behaviour if you’re using the second exception (the question mark) in your
+It can also cause unexpected behavior if you’re using the second exception (the question mark) in your

 .htaccess file when hiding